top of page

 09:30

-Keynote: Supporting the world’s most elite athletes find comfort in the discomfort
+Keynote: Supporting the world’s most elite athletes to find comfort in the discomfort

 Kate O'Keeffe, Red Bull Performance Centre, Austria